-Failure to meet these standards results in the loss of eligibility of financial aid, including, but not limited to, Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, Federal Direct Loans, Parent Loan for Undergraduate Students (PLUS), Federal Work Study, Tennessee Student Assistance Award (TSAA) and may also result in the loss of eligibility for the Tennessee Lottery Programs.
+Failure to meet these standards results in the loss of eligibility of financial aid, including, but not limited to, Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, Federal Direct Loans, Parent Loan for Undergraduate Students (PLUS), Federal Work Study, Tennessee Student Assistance Award (TSAA), Tennessee Lottery Programs including HOPE, and Tennessee Promise.
 Once a student becomes ineligible for financial aid due to Unsatisfactory Academic Progress, the student is not eligible to receive these funds until the standards have once again been met or an eligible appeal has been approved.
 Students must attend classes and pay for these classes from their own resources until the guidelines have been re-established, if eligible appeal not approved.